 Thankfully the flourishing camaraderie between us more than made up for the lack of on-pitch entertainment.
 Just weeks into my Bratislava experience and it was already clear that fate had thrown together a really special bunch of people.

 Every evening there was something different going on with an alternating lineup of expats.
 There were quiz nights at The Slovak Pub and visits to Zimný štadión to see Bratislava’s ice hockey team, while Fridays were set aside for karaoke at The Dubliner.
-Highly discouraged by yet another floppy-haired narcissist doing Robbie Williams’ Angels, one night Rich and I got up and belted out Don’t Let Me Down by The Beatles.
+Bored by yet another floppy-haired narcissist doing Robbie Williams’ Angels, one night Rich and I got up and belted out Don’t Let Me Down by The Beatles.
 Against all the odds it was a smash hit!
-Not because we were great singers (far from it!) but rather due to our no-nonsense delivery, which was simultaneously heartfelt and tongue-in-cheek. ‘‘Now THAT’S karaoke!’’ announced an inebriated local. ‘‘Faaantastic!’’ exclaimed Rich as we exited the stage to euphoric, Shea Stadium like shrieks.
+Not because we were great singers (far from it!), but rather due to our no-nonsense delivery, which was simultaneously heartfelt and tongue-in-cheek. ‘‘Now THAT’S karaoke!’’ announced an inebriated local. ‘‘Faaantastic!’’ exclaimed Rich as we exited the stage to euphoric, Shea Stadium like shrieks.
 In fact, so enriching was the experience that the two of us would go on to perform the song countless times.
 No matter how much of a crappy day I’d had, I could always be cheered up by Don’t Let Me Down Friday.

 Our main rivals were The Delvita Dogs, featuring Minnesota Jordan and Clockwork Orange Paul.
 Occasionally turning up in fancy dress, Jordan might appear as a prohibition era gangster, Paul a Bowie-flavored fashionista.
 Whatever the outfit, Jordan and Paul were always good value.